 We will use the Telford & Wrekin Partnership Threshold Guidance, Child Exploitation Risk Threshold Indicator to identify the care and support needs of children involved in exploitation.
 Where vulnerable care and support needs are identified as 'vulnerable,' we will consult with the CATE Team, Telford and Wrekin Council.
 Where care and support needs are identified as 'complex' or 'acute,' we will refer to Family Connect.
-We will complete the West Mercia Police Protected Partner Intel form to share relevant exploitation intelligence, this will be emailed anv to protect@westmercia.pnn.police.uk.
-In emergencies we will report information to the police via 999 non-emergencies for we will report information to the police via 101 or contactus@westmercia.police.uk
+We will complete the West Mercia Police Protected Partner Intel form to will share relevant exploitation intelligence, this be emailed any protect@westmercia.pnn.police.uk.
+In emergencies we will report information to the police via 999 non-emergencies we report information to the police via 101 will or contactus@westmercia.police.uk